WBTA

 WBTA (1490 AM) is a radio station broadcasting a soft adult contemporary format.
 Licensed to Batavia, New York, United States, the station is the only one directly serving Genesee County and in general serves the area between Rochester and Buffalo.
-The station is owned by HPL Communications, Inc. It was broadcasting ABC Music Radio's "Timeless" format (and, before 2006, its predecessor "Unforgettable Favorites"), but as of February 13, 2010; the current format is aired locally.
+The station is owned by James Ernst, through licensee Majic Tones Communications, LLC.
+It was broadcasting ABC Music Radio's "Timeless" format (and, before 2006, its predecessor "Unforgettable Favorites"), but as of February 13, 2010; the current format is aired locally.

 Wayne Fuller was a longtime personality at the station, working there from 1967 until shortly before his death in 2018.
 Morning host Jerry Warner died a few months later.